bsmith89/longev-mgen/doc/submission.md

 suggesting that mice are primarily colonized by one of the two variants, and that a portion of genes are variant specific.
-At a 5-fold depletion cutoff---selected as a compropmise between sensitivity and specificity in identifying genomic regions that differentate the two---we found found 11.7% of predicted genes in B1A were depleted in B1B populations, and 12.0% the reverse ([@Tbl:b1-vars]).
+At a 5-fold depletion cutoff---selected as a compromise between sensitivity and specificity in identifying genomic regions that differentiate the two---we found 11.7% of predicted genes in B1A were depleted in B1B populations, and 12.0% the reverse ([@Tbl:b1-vars]).
 Coverage ratios over all genes in B1A and B1B can be found in Supplementary